jsangalang/Genome_Sequencing_Analysis/workflow/rules/Fastp/readme.md

 - **--trim_poly_g** # force polyG tail trimming, by default trimming is automatically enabled for Illumina NextSeq/NovaSeq data

 - **--trim_poly_x** # enable polyX trimming in 3' ends.

 - **-l, --length_required 25** # reads shorter than length_required will be discarded, default is 15.

+Some sequences, or even entire reads, can be overrepresented in FASTQ data.
+Analysis of these overrepresented sequences provides an overview of certain sequencing artifacts such as PCR over-duplication, polyG tails and adapter contamination.

 - **-p, --overrepresentation_analysis** # enable overrepresented sequence analysis